 Consider the transportation of animals, cages, feed, bedding, waste etc. in the layout and the vicinity to loading dock and elevators.
 Keep these routes separate from public access if possible.

 Consider size of cage racks and other equipment when determining corridor size, a width of 6 to 8 feet can accommodate most facility needs.

+Coordinate animal holding room layout with need for low sidewall exhaust grilles.

 Doors need to permit movement of people and equipment and ideally should open into the animal housing room.